 - PhD Law (Kent)

-I teach on a range of modules usually including Constitutional and Administrative Law, European Constitutional Law, European Legal Systems, and Postgraduate Research Methods.
+I teach on a range of modules usually including Constitutional and Administrative Law, European Constitutional Law, and European Legal Systems.

 Research groups and institutes